 Memory forensics is a cutting-edge field.
 That means that many possibilities have not been explored yet.
-So it makes senset o be able to push the current borders of memory forensics further.
+So it makes sense to be able to push the current borders of memory forensics further.

-As volatility 3 is powerfull but still lacks a large number of plugins compared to volatility 2, we will dig into how to write our own psxview plugin for volatility 3.
+As volatility 3 is powerful but still lacks a large number of plugins compared to volatility 2, we will dig into how to write our own psxview plugin for volatility 3.
 Based on that you will be able to build a plugin for every technique you applied using volshell.

-Finally you can test your knowledge in a scoreboard-style capstone.
+Finally, you can test your knowledge in a scoreboard-style capstone.

-- Docker memory forensics
+- Docker Memory forensics

 - Write your own volatility plugin

-- Docker memory forensics
+- Docker Memory forensics

 - Docker basics

-- Usefull docker commands
+- Useful docker commands

-- Find and extract container process memory
+- Find and extract container process Memory

 - Docker in enterprise setups